AndroidLord/spring-blog-api/README.md

 - **Database**: PostgreSQL
 - **Utilities**: Lombok for reducing boilerplate code
 - **Pagination**: Implemented across various endpoints to manage large data sets efficiently

-This project demonstrates a comprehensive approach to building a secure, scalable, and feature-rich blog platform with a clear focus on user management and content interaction.